chmorgan/libhelix-mp3/README.md

 IPP
 ---
-For certain platforms Intel® has created highly-optimized object code libraries of DSP routines.
-These are called the Intel® Integrated Performance Primitives (IPP).
+For certain platforms Intel? has created highly-optimized object code libraries of DSP routines.
+These are called the Intel?
+Integrated Performance Primitives (IPP).
 If IPP libraries are available for a platform, this MP3 decoder can link them in and use them instead of the RealNetworks source code.
 To use IPP, you still need to build the top-level files (mp3dec.c, mp3tabs.c).
 You also build the files in ipp/*.c.
 These are just thin